wattsyart/cryptoadz-chained/README.md

 # CrypToadzChained
 The same CrypToadz you know and love, preserved on-chain.

+## Where To Find It?

+The contracts are currently [live on Rinkeby](https://rinkeby.etherscan.io/address/0x1546bed87a61B98199326D6742478a2b1f8b55fA#code) and you can use the [Viewer App](https://cryptoadzchained.azurewebsites.net) to play with it.
+The code for the viewer is [in this repository](https://github.com/wattsyart/cryptoadz-chained/tree/main/ui).

 ## Setting Up

 Due to complexity, hardhat on its own cannot deploy the project without a private geth client deployed to Docker.